H4NM/WhoYouCalling/README.md

 ### To do:
 - [X] Remove debugging function and only have one in which the type is debug.
 - [X] Add cmdline flags
-	- [ ] Add flag for specifying output dir
 - [X] Add check for if the Process with provided PID is running
-- [ ] Add functionality to enable:
+- [X] Add functionality to enable:
-	- [X] timer of function executed (needs tweaking)
+	- [X] timer of function executed
 	- [X] PID provided only
 	- [X] Retrieve ImageName from PID
 	- [X] Remove Full PCAP when done
 - [ ] Add smart way of asserting the processed data for generating a BPF Filter
 - [ ] When debugging is inactive, have the output be statistically based and updated with ANSII(?) to clear the previous output to prevent polluting the terminal
 - Features
-  - [ ] specifing an existing PID to listen to rather than starting an executable
+  - [X] specifing an existing PID to listen to rather than starting an executable
   - [ ] Specifying directory in which the captured root folder is created
-  - [ ] Specifying a Timer for which the executable runs where its terminated afterwards to enable automating the process
+  - [X] Specifying a Timer for which the executable runs where its terminated afterwards to enable automating the process
-  - [ ] Specify debugging levels in which the exact packets from FPC is also logged to show if any packets are captured